Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 # Bluetooth

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable

 You can use Bluetooth functionalities in your application, such as managing the local Bluetooth adapter, bonding, and exchanging data between Bluetooth-enabled devices.
 The Bluetooth standard provides a peer-to-peer (P2P) data exchange functionality over short distance between compliant devices.

 This feature is supported in mobile and wearable applications only.